 Start your short-term financial goals by reviewing your financial year.
 What has happened over the past year?
 How did it go with your finances?
 What worked, and what didn’t?
 What would you like to change going forward?

 Reviewing your year will set you up for a good next year.
 You can implement the best practices of the things that you enjoyed over the last year.
-You can also stop doing the things that make you feel overwhelmed and the things that you didn’t like.
+You can also stop doing the things that make you feel overwhelmed and the things that you don’t like.

 2. Set & Track Your Goals

 If you feel like this year will be the year you will take control of your finances, setting goals is essential.
 Setting goals and tracking them will ensure that your dreams for this year will stay top of mind the entire year.

 A couple of short-term financial goals that you may want to implement: